Quantification

 2. Show fit regions on the spectrum using the Show signal setup button in the Elemental Analysis window.

-4. The EELS edge setup button allows a specific set up for each edge:
+4. The EELS edge setup button allows a specific setup for each edge:

-1. Exclude ELNES – Removes the near edge structure from the analysis.
+1. Exclude ELNES – Removes the near-edge structure from the analysis.

 2. Include plural scattering – Enables linking to low-loss spectrum and is required for absolute quantification.